quanterall/lich/README.md

 ## How does it work?

-Let's say you want to trim a string, but you only want to work with it, if it's not empty?
+Let's say you want to apply several functions to a string, but you only want to work with it, if it's not empty at the end of each one of them?
 This is how you may go about it, using `lich`:

 ```ts